matthewcarbone/GGCE/docs/source/tutorials/logger.rst

 The GGCE logger context manager
 ===============================

 By default, the GGCE logger will print info and above.
-However, one can easily control the logging level dynamically using our context manager.
+However, one can easily control the logging level dynamically using our context managers in ``ggce/logger.py``.